journey-jannah/journey-jannah.github.io/README.md

+# If you forgot how to deploy/push to prod

+>1.
+It is simple.
+>2.
+Just run `npm run deploy` for main production line
+>3.
+Run `firebase deploy` for developer/beta testing line
+>4.
+Remember to use source control too pls

 # Quick Start

 >1.
 Download the source code from the 'source' branch - make sure to create a react app when you do this